Get A Quote

 3) Wasted resources

-3) Ensure Smooth Flow
+3) Third Principle: Ensure Smooth Flow

 After removing waste, your goal is to create a smooth, continuous flow of work across your team.
 In Lean, delays, interruptions, or waiting times are the enemy of productivity.
 So, it will help tasks move from one stage to the next without delays, confusion, or clutter.